-- Ascites - a collection of excess serous fluid in the peritoneal cavity a.
-Esophagogastric varices (most significant), which occur in 40% of patients with advanced cirrhosis; these rupture and can cause massive hematemesis; each bleed has a 30% mortality.
+- Ascites a collection of excess serous fluid in the peritoneal cavity - Portosystemic shunts which arise as portal pressures rise flow is reversed from the portal into the systemic circulation where there are shared capillary beds: - a.
+Esophagogastric varices (most significant), which occur in 40% of patients with advanced cirrhosis; these rupture and can cause massive hematemesis; each bleed has a 30% mortality. - b.
+Rectum (hemorrhoids). - c.
+Falciform ligament and umbilicus (caput medusa).